 What’s a Random Lesson?

-If you’re following this challenge, you know that I’m all about the basics, so yes, a random lesson is just that.
-It’s a small thing that you don’t notice until you do.
+If you’re following this challenge, you know that I’m all about the basics.
+A random lesson is similar, it’s a small thing that you don’t notice until you do.
 And then, you will never unsee it.

 I had no clue what he was talking about, I tried to explain what a jellyfish was, they knew what a jellyfish was, I mean they watched SpongeBob Square Pants.